Gagan045/whatsapp_clone/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `run the server`
+comand : node server.js
+This will run the server which will generate the temporary tokens for vedio calls.

 ### `npm test`